patrickarmengol/coffeetanuki/README.md

 ## License

-The source code for `coffeetanuki` is distributed under the terms of any of the following licenses:
+The source code for `somethingsomethingcoffee` is distributed under the terms of any of the following licenses:

 -   [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html)
 -   [MIT](https://spdx.org/licenses/MIT.html)